Description

 Administrative Decisions and Materials

-- State agency reports
+- Admissibility of EEOC and State agency reports and findings

-Plaintiff’s Prior Acts
+Plaintiff’s Prior Bad Acts

-- Plaintiff’s sexual behavior in the workplace
+- Sexual conduct in and outside of the workplace

 - Prior lawsuit against another employer